 In spite of the fact that we lead full and busy lives, we've been able to keep music front and center.
-Besides music we pursue numerous other passions - boating, photography, woodworking, automobiles, family, pets, travel, cooking, reading, motorcycles, spending time with our better halves, and making new friends.
+Besides music we pursue numerous other passions - motorcycling, boating, photography, automobiles, family, pets, travel, cooking, reading, motorcycles, spending time with our better halves, and making new friends.
 Hope to count you among them soon if you aren't one already!
 Check out our individual bios below to get to know the gang befter!

-STEVE "FINGERS" LACKEY
+STEVE "FINGERS" LACKEY - Guitar

 PRIOR BANDS - Roadhouse Rockets, Stonefly, The Sud Brothers, The B-sides, Last Call, Entity, The Experience, Funhole, Tundra, The Trip, Bullfrog, Blue Collar, Slim Hippo

 INFLUENCES - Strongest influences have been my past and present bandmates and co-conspirators (you all know who you are so we won't do an Oscar night-worthy listing).
 Without this collective group of musician friends I've been blessed to know, I would still be playing in front of a mirror imagining I'm Jimi Hendrix.
 Now I get to do that in front of others - some of whom actually indulge and encourage me.
 I would be remiss without one special shout out to Tim Barry, a veritable Kevin Bacon of the shoreline music scene.
 Without Tim I would not have gotten to know so many of the talented mofos from the local scene.
 So Brother Tim, no one casts a bigger and friendlier shadow than you - many thanks for your musical kinship and generosity.